 - Phi Theta Kappa (PTK)

-Is an international honor society for community and junior colleges.
-The organization promotes the hallmarks of leadership, scholarship, service and fellowship.
+PTK is an international honor society for community and junior colleges.
+The organization promotes the hallmarks of leadership, scholarship, service, and fellowship.
 MCC's local chapter is the Nu Upsilon Chapter.
-Membership is open to any student who has earned 12 semester hours toward an associate degree program at MCC and has a grade point average of 3.5 or better on a 4.0 scale
+Membership is open to any student who has earned 12 semester hours toward an associate degree program at MCC and has a grade point average of 3.5 or better on a 4.0 scale.

 - MCC Gospel Choir

-Gives students an opportunity to share their talents through the expression of gospel music and to fellowship with others while serving as musical ambassadors for the College.
+The Gospel Choir allows students to share their talents by expressing gospel music and fellowship with others while serving as musical ambassadors for the college.